 If you live in Britain, you’ve got one of the best landscapes in the world sitting right on your doorstep.
 The North Coast 500, starting and finishing in Inverness, is an epic and completely unique road trip with the most incredible scenery, remote landscapes and a whole range of attractions along the way.

-So much is the desire to head North to see what all the fuss is about with one of Europe’s most popular roadtrips, the temptation is there to try and squeeze every last mile in as few precious holiday days as possible.
+So much is the desire to head North to see what all the fuss is about with one of Europe’s most popular roadtrips, the temptation is to try and squeeze every last mile into as few precious holiday days as possible.

-So the question maybe isn’t how long does it take to do the North Coast 500 – but more so, how long should I allow to do the North Coast 500.
+So the question maybe shouldn’t be how long it takes to do the North Coast 500 – but rather how long I should allow to do the North Coast 500.

-First of all the clue in the name can be quite a deceiving one when looking at it from this angle.
-500 miles of beautiful Scottish mountains and coast doesn’t sound like it’d be strenuous – some of you may even interpret that as a 2/3 day journey – but remember you’re on single track meandering roads for the most part now – not the M62.
+First of all the clue in the name can be quite a deceiving one.
+500 miles of beautiful Scottish mountains and coast doesn’t sound like it’d be strenuous – some of you may even interpret that as a 2/3 day journey – but remember you’re on single track, meandering roads for the most part now – not the M62.

-A road trip, never mind the North Coast 500, is more about going from A-Z, as opposed to just getting from A-B. Don’t be tempted to try and whizz round the coast just to say that you’ve completed it, because you won’t enjoy it as much as you should, nor appreciate it as much as the route deserves.
+A road trip, never mind the North Coast 500, is more about meandering from A-Z, as opposed to just driving from A-B. Don’t be tempted to try and whizz round the coast just to say that you’ve completed it, because you won’t enjoy it as much as you should, nor appreciate it as much as the route deserves.

-This road trip is popular for a reason, for the diversity of scenery, remote sandy beaches leading into winding roads into spectacular and imposing mountain ranges, the chance to spot wild Elk or dolphins along your way, taste the fresh salmon caught within a stones throw before sampling the finest whisky of the next stop on your route.
-It’s cliché, but the NC500 does have it all and definitely has something for everyone.
+This road trip is so popular due to the diversity of scenery – remote sandy beaches leading into winding roads which in turn lead into spectacular and imposing mountain ranges.
+There is a chance to spot wild Elk or dolphins along your way, taste the fresh salmon caught within a stones’ throw before sampling the finest whisky of the next stop on your route.
+It’s a cliché, but the NC500 does have it all and definitely has something for everyone.

-So, in answer to how long should you take to do the North Coast 500, you’ll want to allow at least a week – at the bear minimum to get round the route.
-If you’re wanting to allow for relaxing days on the Caribbean like white beaches, or drifting around Lochs on kayaks, then consider two weeks and if you want venture off track slightly and explore other attractions the NC500 will take you close to, like the Cairngorms National Park or the Isle of Skye then consider at least three weeks.
+So, in answer to how long you should take to do the North Coast 500, you’ll want to allow at least a week – at the bare minimum – to get round the route.
+If you’re wanting to allow for relaxing days on the Caribbean-like white beaches, or drifting around Lochs on kayaks, then consider two weeks and if you want to venture off track slightly and explore other attractions the NC500 will take you close to, like the Cairngorms National Park or the Isle of Skye, then consider at least three weeks.

-With such a popular route, the key is to plan early and make sure you are thinking about booking your accomodation plenty of time in advance.
-If you don’t fancy doing it yourself, then we’ll be able to sort all that for you as well, depending on availability.
+With such a popular route, the key is to plan early and make sure you think about booking your accommodation plenty of time in advance.
+If you don’t fancy doing it yourself, then we’ll be able to sort all that out for you as well, depending on availability.

-Most people will opt for campgrounds, mainly for the facilities a lot of them will offer.
-Especially if you’re in a Jeep or Campervan, you might want to ensure that you have a bathroom to use to freshen up when you arrive at your new destination.
+Most people will opt for campgrounds, mainly for the facilities a lot of them will offer – particularly if you’re in a Jeep or Campervan as you might want to ensure that you have a bathroom to use to freshen up when you arrive at your new destination.